mesolitica/malaya/docs/README.rst

 -  **Num2Word**

    Convert from numbers to cardinal or ordinal representation.
+-  **Paraphrase**

+   Provide Abstractive Paraphrase using T5-Bahasa and Transformer-Bahasa.
 -  **Part-of-Speech Recognition**

    Transfer learning on BERT-base-bahasa, Tiny-BERT-bahasa, Albert-base-bahasa, Albert-tiny-bahasa, XLNET-base-bahasa, ALXLNET-base-bahasa.